coltonksharp/How-to-Edit-a-Digital-Video-Premiere-Pro-/README.md

 # Step 5: Timeline Setup

-Now if we look to the bottom right in the timeline box you will see it's empty.
+Now if we look to the bottom right in the TIMELINE box you will see it's empty.

 ### We need to create a sequence to start editing our footage!